Technical overview

 Why identity assurance needs more than one-time review

 Identity systems govern access to cloud-hosted services, data paths, and administrative control surfaces.
 Many modern attacks rely on valid credentials, privilege misuse, policy gaps, and configuration drift rather than obviously malicious code alone.
-That means defensive value depends not only on static rules, but on continuous checks for risky behavioral patterns and degrading control integrity.
+That means defensive value depends on traceable evidence, repeatable review, and clear separation between observed facts and hypotheses.

 GIFTS is meant to help close that gap with portable methods that can be reviewed publicly and adapted across organizations.